btmxh/nrs/exts/DAH_factors.md

 ## Overview

-Since the core NRS specifications doesn't explicitly define what the factor scores should be, i.e. they're implementation-defined, this extension aims to fill in the gaps.
+Since the core NRS specifications doesn't explicitly define what the factor scores should be, i.e. they're implementation-defined, this extension aims to fill in this gap.

 ## Subscores